usc-isi-i2/kgtk/docs/KGTK-Installation-Procedure-Details.md

 [link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) to
 install it.

-!!! info
-    If you are new to Conda, we recommend a Miniconda installation rather than the full Anaconda installation.
+> If you are new to Conda, we recommend a Miniconda installation rather than the

-!!! note
+    full Anaconda installation.

-    [Mamba](https://github.com/mamba-org/mamba#readme) is a faster, drop-in
+> [Mamba](https://github.com/mamba-org/mamba#readme) is a faster, drop-in
     replacement for Conda that has been developed recently.
 We may recommend Mamba in the future, but do not do so at the present itme.